krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-06-07-italy-trip.md

         <img src="{{'assets/images/blog/italy_trip/day1/roman_road_zero.jpg' | relative_url }}" class="blog-image height-limit">
     </div>
 </div>
 **Roman Roads:** The saying "All roads lead to Rome" is a phrase that is thrown about a lot.
 We got a chance to see some of the most popular roads like the First Roman Road and the 5 km straight road in Pompeii.
-These roads were travelled on the common Roman chariot, though how they survived with their wooden wheels is a mystery to me.
+These roads were traveled on the common Roman chariot, though how they survived with their wooden wheels is a mystery to me.
 If our current cars can't survive potholes with the extensive improvements in tires and suspension, I truly wonder how bad the rides must have been for the old Romans.

 <div class="row">
     <div class="6u 12u$(mobile) item">